FAQs about mold inspection & testing services

 Answer: Yes, mold air tests are very reliable when performed by a certified professional.
 An Inspector should survey the property for visible mold, moisture, and air leaks; conduct an inspection to measure airborne particulates and fungi present in the structure; assess occupant complaints or reports of symptoms that may indicate a potential exposure event; review available records to identify past water intrusion events or spills that may have led to contamination of the building’s environment, and give advice on remediation options.

-Asking for legal records on water damage is also wise as there will likely be some indication of what happened in these cases and any steps taken to remediate it.
+Asking for legal records on water damage is also wise, as these records will likely provide some indication of what happened in these cases and any steps taken to remediate it.

 Yes, you should always have a mold inspection when buying a house.